ricaun/LoRaNow/README.md

 This library was design using the [Arduino LoRa](https://github.com/sandeepmistry/arduino-LoRa) Library by [Sandeep Mistry](https://github.com/sandeepmistry).

+## Features

+* Hardware Compatibility - Compatible with Arduino and ESP boards with a LoRa module attached.
+* Id - Each node has an identification, by default the library creates a unique id for the node.
+* Checksum - Each payload has a checksum to verify if the data is corrupted.
+* State Machine - The library has a state machine algorithm to manage the LoRa module, open an RX window after sending data and put the module to sleep.

 ## Compatible Hardware

 The main focus hardware is Arduino and ESP boards with [RFM95W](http://www.hoperf.com/rf_transceiver/lora/RFM95W.html) LoRa module.